 What Are the Best Cell Phone Plans for Seniors? - In This Guide

 Key Considerations When Choosing a Senior Phone Plan

 Now: let's get down to the basics - what factors are most important when choosing a mobile phone plan for an older individual?

-According to the NCOA (National Council on Aging) a third of senior households have no expendable income left at the end of the month, or are even further in debt.
-For many senior citizens, cost is a major factor in what kind of cell phone service they can afford.
+According to the NCOA (National Council on Aging), a third of senior households have no expendable income left at the end of the month, or are even further in debt.
+For many senior citizens, finding the cheapest cell phone plan is crucial.
 Later in this guide, I will detail various low-cost cell phone plans for seniors, and even how you may be able to get a free phone.

 One of the main concerns of many older Americans and their families is that they need access to help if something should happen, such as a fall.
 On the other hand, some seniors use their cell phones to keep up with news and email.
 The level of service you need will depend on the range of tasks you perform with your phone.

 Even the best senior phone plans aren't helpful if you or your loved one doesn't have the right device.
 Features to look for include a bright, easy to read display, a voice command option, a senior-friendly keyboard, and emergency number presets.
 You may also want to consider a phone with a one-touch SOS button so that it's even easier and faster to call for assistance.

 One of the easiest ways to keep mobile service costs under control is with a prepaid, or pay-as-you-go, cell phone plan.

 A mobile phone is a personalized choice at any age.
 Use these tips as a guideline to choose the right one for you or your family member.